MaxKam/Info-Mirror/README.md

 I'm using the free tier for both API's.

 This is very much a work in progress.
 Code needs a lot of cleanup and I will be adding more functionality soon.

-Current plan is to take care of parsing API response on the server side in Python, instead of client side.
-Then just send a view to the client.